Santhoshnov/fileEncryptionDecryptionSoftware/README.md

-This project is the implementation of cryptography concept using python cryptography and streamlit library
+This project is based on the implementation of cryptography concept using python cryptography and streamlit library